release-engineering/pubtools-pulp/docs/publish.rst

     --pulp-url https://pulp.example.com/ \
     --pulp-user admin \
     --pulp-password XXXXX \
-    --repos my-repo1 my-repo2 ...
+    --repo-ids my-repo1 my-repo2 ...

-Mentioned repositories will be pusblished to the defined endpoints in the distributors.
+Mentioned repositories will be published to the defined endpoints in the distributors.